trabetti/envoy-hystrix-dashboard-demo/README.md

 `docker rm $(docker ps -a -q)`

 ## Java Random server
 The Java server returns one of the following, based on input argument errorPercentage:
-* 200 OK (100%-errorPercentage)
+* 200 OK (100%-(errorPercentage+timeoutPercnetage))
-* 503 SERVICE UNAVAILABLE (errorPercentage/2)
+* 503 SERVICE UNAVAILABLE (errorPercentage)
-* 10s delay (errorPercentage/2)
+* 10s delay (timeoutPercnetage)

-Usage: `JavaWebServer portNumber errorPercantage ServiceNumber`
+Usage: `JavaWebServer portNumber errorPercantage timeoutPercantage ServiceNumber`

-errorPercantage and ServiceNumber are optional, default to '0'
+errorPercantage, timeoutPercantage and ServiceNumber are optional, default to '0'

 Compilation of the java code is done as part of the docker build.
 If making any changes in the java file, it can be tested locally: